RaghavaAlajangi/DCscope/docs/sec_rtdc_basics.rst

 contour), inertia ratio is based on the integral over the cell area and thus less prone to noise.
 In comparison to deformation, the inertia ratio has a low correlation to porosity.
-Shape-Out also allows to compute the principal inertia ratio which is the maximal inertia ratio that can be obtained by rotating the contour.
+DCscope also allows to compute the principal inertia ratio which is the maximal inertia ratio that can be obtained by rotating the contour.
 Thus, the principal inertia ratio is rotation-invariant which makes it applicable to reservoir measurements where e.g. cells are not aligned with the channel.
-To quantify the alignment of the measured objects with the measurement channel, Shape-Out can additionally quantify the tilt of the contour relative to the channel axis.
+To quantify the alignment of the measured objects with the measurement channel, DCscope can additionally quantify the tilt of the contour relative to the channel axis.

 .. figure:: figures/inert_ratio.jpg